Certified Instructor Training Programs

-Kidpower Core Program Training Schedule – Will be scheduled in late January, 2014!
+Kidpower Core Program Training Schedule

 The Kidpower Core Program Training focuses on preparing instructors to teach children and their adults.
 As soon as they are accepted into our instructor training program, Candidates will start pre-training activities prior to coming to training.

 January 23-28, 2014 Next training will be in late January 2015.

 Thursday.
 All Candidates are required at the training preparation day unless they have already participated in these activities in their Center.
 Even then, we highly recommend participating in preparation day activities, which include a demo workshop and a physical self-defense workshop for Candidates to take as students.
 Full Force Instructor Candidates, who will be wearing the head-to-toe padded suit, will need to get fitted for their suit and get introductory full force training on this day.

 Thursday Preparation Day 9-noon and 1-5 (Lunch is not included)

 Note: If you wish to start our training program, apply as soon as possible.
 Getting accepted earlier gives you the opportunity for more pre-training.